A Guide to Psychology and its Practice

 and Answers

 I have been going to therapy once a week for approximately four months.
 I had an emotionally neglectful and abusing mother and an almost absent father.
 Because of this I don’t seem to be in touch with my emotions.
 I also suffer from depression and anxiety.
-I feel I have a fantastic therapist and am getting into some deep and painful childhood memories.
+I have a fantastic therapist and am getting into some deep and painful childhood memories.
 My therapist said recently that I am starting to feel emotions.

 Lately I have been experiencing odd health issues, like dermatitis, twitching muscles and opportunistic infections which, as my doctor advised, is most probably due to stress.